vroomco8/DataCaseHackathon/scaffol/README.md

 **Global Philanthropy Intelligence** transforms 130,000+ OECD development finance records into a living, explorable map.
 Filter by sector, time period, donor country, or recipient region and every chart, stat, and country color updates instantly — letting you move from a broad overview to a precise answer in seconds.

-Built with React, Mapbox GL JS, and Recharts.
+Built with React, Mapbox GL JS, Papaparse, and Recharts.
 No backend required.

 ---